 Utilizing Office Hours: Please consider bringing your questions to office hours.
-Both the instructor and LA have regularly scheduled office hours.
 Office hours are times set aside specifically as an opportunity for you to get additional help.
 If your schedule conflicts with the scheduled office hours, please make an appointment.

-Please do not think of this as an inconvenience to your instructors; additional help is available if you seek it out.
+Please do not think of this as an inconvenience to your instructor; additional help is available if you seek it out.
 However, it is your responsibility to come to office hours only after first making a sincere effort to answer questions on your own.
 Learning is difficult: work hard, try new ideas, and ask questions.
 If you do this, you will see definite progress.